Your dotfiles in a Git repo

 1. Create hard links or symlinks

-This method is a pain: creating all the links is cumbersome, and some software might delete and recreate their configuration files, breaking the links at the same without us noticing it.
+This method is a pain: creating all the links is cumbersome.
+Also, some software delete and recreate their configuration files instead of modifying them, which breaks the links without us noticing it.

 2. Make your home directory the root of your Git config repository, and add only the files you want to track